 How is your cash flow?

-Whether you’re using a business loan calculator, planning out how you’ll spend a loan, or how you’ll spend your monthly operating expenses budget, getting a handle on your cash flow is something you need to do before you make any big investment decisions.
-That way, you won’t end up without enough money to cover your next inventory order because you took a big swing and overspent on a Facebook ad campaign.
+Whether you’re using a business loan calculator, thinking about how you’ll spend a loan, or deciding how to allocate your monthly operating expenses budget, you should get a handle on your cash flow before you make any big investment decisions.
+That way, you won’t find yourself unable to cover your next inventory order because you took a big swing and overspent on a Facebook ad campaign.

 Understanding your personal finances

 You’re probably thinking, “Wait, isn’t this about my business, not my personal finances?”

 You’re right, but your online business exists to make money, and there’s a good chance you’re relying on some of that revenue to pay your bills.
 Even if your personal financial situation means you’re not depending on your business income, that’s a good data point to have before you make key decisions about how your sales flow through your business.